MOT cost .

 R Class

-That's 1.7 points below the UK fleet average across our 1,988 tracked models — buyers should expect more first-time fails than the typical UK car.
+That's 1.6 points above the UK fleet average across our 1,984 tracked models — a confident result.

 Pass